 This bill (H.R.748) became law on March 26.
 National Public Radio presents a look at the details of the bill: “What’s Inside The Senate’s $2 Trillion Coronavirus Aid Package“

-The IRS Economic Impact Payment Information Center offers information regarding stimulus check eligibility that may affect CSU Students:
+The IRS Economic Impact Payment Information Center offers information regarding stimulus check eligibility and Get My Payment FAQs.

 - College students claimed by on their parent’s tax return or those under the age of 24 with parents that pay for at least half their expenses